Maalka/building_life_cycle/README.md

 * Version
 * [Learn Data Quality Tool](https://bitbucket.org/tutorials/dataqualitytool)

+* import your PM export
+* run some tests re: national averages
+* present some reports about the quality of your "code"

 ### How do I get set up? ###

 * Summary of set up
 * Configuration